 Some great options for doing precisely that?
 Online courses.
 Learning a new language.
 Exercise equipment.
 Etc.

 We need money, material possessions, and life experiences in order to be truly happy.
-And while there are other paths to happiness, (such as practicing meditation, which can create happiness), the simple truth is that we have needs that must be met, and that without meeting those needs we almost certainly will not be happy.
+And while there are other paths to happiness, the simple truth is that we have needs that must be met, and that without meeting those needs we almost certainly will not be happy.

 I hear the same lines over and over again.
 “Paul, why don’t you just jack it in and get a regular nine to five job?”